David Carpenter, Owner

 In 2004, Garrett graduated from Addison Central School.
 He earned a Bachelor’s degree in Business Management from Keuka College in 2008, and then attended Simmons Institute of Mortuary Science.
 Graduating in the Spring of 2009, Garrett completed his residency under the professional guidance of the Carpenter family.
 In November of 2010, he received his funeral director’s license.
 Since receiving his license, Garrett has been a funeral director for Phillips Funeral Home, Carpenter's Funeral Home LLC as well as manager of the Carpenter-Flint Funeral Home.

 Garrett and his wife April, are the proud parents of two boys.
-Garrett and his family reside in Corning, and maintain close ties to the Addison community where Garrett and April were born and raised.
 He and his family attend the First Baptist Church in Addison.
 In his leisure time, Garrett enjoys spending time with family, being outdoors, and especially playing with his children.

 Garrett’s satisfaction in funeral service comes from the relationships that he builds with the families he serves.
 Garrett’s desire is to ensure that he fulfills the wishes of families while providing a specialized service that is a fitting tribute to the loved one.